Chrism1c/Logs-Manager/README.md

 ### Prerequisites and notes
 - For CSV files, they must have first row with headers separeted by "," and all record attributes must be separeted by ","
 - For XLS/XLSX files, they must have first row with headers
-- All input files must have the same extension but the output file could be choose as differet one : (CSV->XLSX | XLSX->CSV)
+- All input files must have the same extension but the output file could be chosen as different one: (CSV->XLSX | XLSX->CSV)

 ### Concatenete Function <br>
 1 - Click on "Open" button and select 2 or more log files (CSV/XLS/XLSX)<br>